Tyler Stephenson Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Tyler Stephenson and his .444 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Great American Ball Park, Tuesday at 7:10 PM ET.
+Tyler Stephenson -- with a slugging percentage of .417 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Brewers.
+He had three hits (going 3-for-5 with two RBI) in his most recent game against the Dodgers.

 Tyler Stephenson Game Info & Props vs. the Dodgers